Pella, Jordan: Later history

-Evidence for a presence in the Crusader period (12th century CE) is slight – a few pottery sherds only – but in the following Ayyubid and Mamluk periods the flat summit of the tell was inhabited by a large village, featuring a stone-built mosque with a minbar (pulpit), residential compounds defined by lane ways, and a large cemetery.
+Evidence for a presence in the Crusader period (12th century CE) is slight – a few pottery shards only – but in the following Ayyubid and Mamluk periods the flat summit of the tell was inhabited by a large village, featuring a stone-built mosque with a minbar (pulpit), residential compounds defined by lane ways, and a large cemetery.
 Australian archaeologists discovered a Mameluke mosque and administrative compound (ca. 1350 CE).
 Late 16th century Ottoman defters list a village called Fahl el Tahta in the administrative district of Ajlun where wheat, barley, and sesame were grown and taxes collected on goats, beehives and water-driven mills.

 Recent excavations

 The site was first published as part of a regional survey by G. Schumacher, but the first excavation was conducted by Funk and Richardson only in 1958, revealing Bronze and Iron Age material in two soundings.
-From 1966–1967, R. H. Smith led a team from Wooster College (Ohio) to prepare a plan of the site and its environs, and begin excavations, but was interrupted by the Six Day War.
-A joint project with the University of Sydney (Australia), but with separate excavation teams and seasons, explored the city from 1978–1985.
+From 1966 to 1967, R. H. Smith led a team from Wooster College (Ohio) to prepare a plan of the site and its environs, and begin excavations, but was interrupted by the Six Day War.
+A joint project with the University of Sydney (Australia), but with separate excavation teams and seasons, explored the city from 1978 to 1985.
 The Australian expedition was initially directed by Prof. J. B. Hennessy and Dr A. W. McNicoll.
-Wooster stopped excavations in 1985, but the Australian project continues.
-Between 1994 and 1996, Pam Watson (at the time, Asst Director of the British Institute at 'Amman) and Dr Margaret O'Hea of the University of Adelaide conducted the Pella Hinterland Survey to identify land-use in an area approx. 30 square km around the city.
+Wooster College stopped their excavations in 1985, but the Australian project continues.
+Between 1994 and 1996, Pam Watson (at the time, Asst Director of the British Institute at 'Amman) and Dr Margaret O'Hea of the University of Adelaide conducted the Pella Hinterland Survey to identify land-use in an area approx. 30 square kilometers around the city.

 Since the 1990s, with the project headed by Stephen Bourke, the focus has been on the site's Bronze and Iron Age temples and administrative buildings.
 A Canaanite temple was uncovered between 1994 and 2003.
 In 2010 Stephen Bourke announced the discovery of a city wall and other structures, some dating back to the mid-4th millennium BCE.